 Endwall ventilation uses mesh panels or aluminum louver vents to blow air in through one end and draw it out through the opposite endwall or sidewalls.
 Panels and louvers are used to adjust air intake, while the full cycle of air though the building is dependent on the force of the wind.

 Some applications may require leaving one or more walls completely open to allow air to blow through the entire wall space, keeping plentiful fresh air inside the building.

 Stack ventilation relies on warm, moist air rising to the top of a building and uses roof ventilation to exhaust air.

 Roofs with open ridges leave the peak completely open, allowing hot air to exhaust out the entire length of the building, but also allowing precipitation and pests to enter through the ridge.
 This type of ventilation is most often used in applications like cattle barns, where maximum exhaust is more important than complete enclosure.

 Peak vents consist of one long vent running the length of the building.
 Peak vents allow hot air to exhaust anywhere at the building peak while preventing outside elements from entering the building.
 Most peak vents are designed to blend in with the roofing material.

-Roof vents are individual vents placed just below the peak on one side of the building.
+Roof vents, or ridge vents, are individual vents placed just below the peak on one side of the building.
 As the wind passes over the roof vent, it draws air out of the building, creating the desired air circulation of fresh air.
 Roof vents are available in high- and low-profile styles to provide the correct amount of ventilation needed while keeping rainwater and pests out.
 They are made of a long-lasting building material such as aluminum to reduce the exposure from harsh UV rays to increase the longevity of the vents, and the building, and come in a wide variety of colors and sizes to match the building roof.

 Passive Ventilation Options in Fabric Structures